The Ethereum Name Service (ENS) is a distributed, open, and extensible naming system based on the Ethereum blockchain.

-Each record type - Ethereum address, Swarm content hash, and so forth - defines a method or methods that a resolver must implement in order to provide records of that kind.
+Each record type - cryptocurrency address, IPFS content hash, and so forth - defines a method or methods that a resolver must implement in order to provide records of that kind.
 New record types may be defined at any time via the EIP standardization process, with no need to make changes to the ENS registry or to existing resolvers in order to support them.

 Resolving a name in ENS is a two-step process: First, ask the registry what resolver is responsible for the name, and second, ask that resolver for the answer to your query.